Wine bottling, fermentation, grape pressing, traditional method...

 Blending (Assemblage)

-After fermentation, the wine is filtered to remove any remaining solids, and blending can begin.
-Wines that have been kept separate by grape variety and vineyard are tasted and blended with reserve wines from other years to create a cuvée.
-A new cuvée can contain as many as 80 different lots.
+After the initial fermentation, the wine is filtered to remove any remaining solids, and the blending process begins.
+Wines from different grape varieties and vineyards—often kept separate—are carefully tasted and combined with reserve wines from previous years to create the final cuvée.
+A single cuvée can include up to 80 different lots, making blending the true art of sparkling winemaking.

 Bottling (Tirage)